zaiisao/Documentation/en/Interactive Broadcast/custom_video_windows.md

 * Ensure the accuracy and efficiency of the audio and video data processing in the callback methods to avoid any possible crash.
 * Set the audio data to `RAW_AUDIO_FRAME_OF_MODE_READ_WRITE` if you want to read, write, and manipulate the data.
 * Use raw data methods to customize the video renderer.
 If you do not want the SDK to render the video frame, do not call the `setupLocalVideo` method.
 Ensure compatibility on the Windows platform when customizing the video renderer.
 * Customizing the audio/video source and renderer is an advanced feature provided by the Agora SDK.
+Ensure that you are experienced in audio and video application development.